alefore/weblog/ten-years-of-edge.md

 It only took a few days for this to uncover another instance of the same issue ([fix](https://github.com/alefore/edge/commit/14f8ed2655c09690cb86b3a7115b0efb51798398)).
-Who knows for how long this bug would have gone undetected.
+Who knows how long this bug would have gone undetected.

 #### Validate NonNull